Writing an Original TV Drama Serial

 Top TV professionals share their expertise

-Leading figures from all key stages of the production process will guide students through the process of drama development, with focus on students' work.
+During these special Zoom sessions leading figures from all key stages of the production process will guide students through the process of drama development, with focus on students' work.

 Led by Colin Teevan